This blog may contain affiliate links. Read our disclosure policy for more info.

 The public ferry you must take if you go on your own is slow.
 It takes over three hours to get to Isla Magdelena!
 And then once you’re there, you only have one hour on the island before you must catch it back to Punta Arenas.
 To me, that sounds like a lot of time on a rocky boat for only a short amount of time on the island…not ideal.

-Plus, the ferry is pretty expensive at 55,000 CLP per person considering it is only a means of transport and you will need to make your own way to the port and won’t have a tour guide.
+Plus, the ferry is pretty expensive at 96,943 CLP ( $103 USD) per person considering it is only a means of transport and you will need to make your own way to the port and won’t have a tour guide.

-An organized tour is a little bit pricier, but to me, it is worth it.
+An organized tour is not much more expensive, and to me, it is worth it.
 Tour company boats will get you to the island faster and they give you much more time to explore.
 Having a guide is also a great bonus as you can learn about the penguins and the area at the same time too!

 I recommend booking this particular tour as not only do you visit Isla Magdalena, but you also go to Isla Santa Marta where you can see sea lions and cormorants too!